matteabusato/CSC207ProjectFork/README.md

 # CSC207Project
-Yue Zheng: Amy trying to buy a new computer in Black Friday in London.
-The map allows her to look at where can she buy the computer and how she get there.
+Yue Zheng: Amy want to buy a new labtop in Black Friday, App will give a list of place which she can find the computer that she can find the one she want to go; Also after she select where she want to go, she can get the route how she get there.